Calvin-Data-Science/cs375-376-public/content/syllabus/index.md

 - 376:
   {{< objectives "Neural Computation" 376 >}}

+{{% details summary="Optional objectives" %}}
+The following objectives were planned for the course but did not end up being covered in class.
+Some students may pursue them in projects, but they are not required for the course.

+{{< objectives "Neural Computation" "376-bonus" >}}

 Not core objectives, but useful for understanding the field:

 - State-space models
 - Quantization and pruning
 - Key-value caching
+{{% /details %}}

 ### ML Systems